lizw0109/odin-recipes/README.md

 # odin-recipes
-This is a project to test adn improve Git commits.
+This is a project to test and improve Git commits.